 The MSDS(Stat) program requires students to participate in extensive practical training as an essential component of the degree program.
 The program requires all full-time students to participate in ongoing practical training immediately following their initial enrollment.
 The requirement does not require registration for additional credit but does require registration by ALL students, regardless of citizenship or visa status, for the zero credit practical training course 16:954:690 for each semester or summer session in which a student does an internship or coop.
 Practical training can be fulfilled by any one of the following methods with off-campus internships or coops being strongly recommended as the preferred mode of fulfilling the practical training requirement:

 International students should be aware of the United States Citizenship and Immigration Services rules governing off-campus employment in the United States for students with F-1 visas.
-Please consult staff members at the Center for Global Services for advice well in advance of internship search and employment.
+Please consult staff members at Rutgers Global – International Student and Scholar Services for advice well in advance of internship search and employment.
 Also, international students should attend an Off--Campus Employment Workshop early in the semester prior to their beginning CPT employment.
-These workshops are offered twice a month by the Center for Global Services - check here for the schedule.
+For more information on CPT and the workshop schedule, check the Rutgers Global – International Student and Scholar Services webpage here.
 In addition, depending on the availability of the MSDS(Stat) Global Services Center advisor, a customized CPT workshop for MSDS(Stat) students will be scheduled in each semester.